David Pannick, Baron Pannick: Notable cases

+Pannick has a notable association with Manchester City, representing them as counsel as far back as 2005 as part of a compensation dispute with former manager Joe Royle, as well as further cases against UEFA and the Premier League.

 Small house policy

 Pannick represented the Heung Yee Kuk village organisation in Hong Kong, in a court case to defend the small house policy.
 The controversial policy allows male villagers, but not female villagers, the right to build their own house on government land in the New Territories.
 Pannick challenged Martin Lee, the "Father of Democracy", who represented the plaintiffs.
 Lee said that "Hong Kong has been waiting for so many years for someone to challenge this policy."
 However, Pannick argued that the plaintiff, Kwok Cheuk-kin, was "simply a busybody."

 Hamlyn lectures

 In 2021, he delivered the Hamlyn Lectures on the subject of advocacy.